-Don’t forget that you can also improve your safety with our Athlete Intelligence system.
-With advanced impact and performance metrics, our sensors can help improve your technique, reduce the risk of injury, and keep playing to your full potential.
-To learn more about our system, download our free Info Booklet.
+Don’t forget that you can also improve safety with the Athlete Intelligence Head-Impact Monitoring and Performance Tracking Platform.
+Through our automated reports highlighting actionable information, our platform can help improve your technique, reduce the risk of injury, and keep athletes playing to your full potential.
+To learn more about Athlete Intelligence, download our free Info Booklet

-April is Youth Sports Safety Month.
 Athlete Intelligence is committed to making sure our youngest athletes are safe and protected.
-As part of our commitment, Athlete Intelligence will be posting a series of articles and resources to help young athletes play smarter and play safer.
-Here are seven online resources to give you information and tips about youth sports safety.
+As part of our commitment, here are seven online resources to give you information and tips about Youth Sports Safety.

 The National Council of Youth Sports (NCYS) is an organization made up of people in the youth sports industry, and serves more than 60,000,000 boys and girls registered in organized youth sports programs.
 On their website they have a page full of educational information and links relating to the safety of youth athletes.